Meet Bozhidar - Open Sofia’s writer and marketeer

 Find out how spending five years in the UK has changed his perspective of life in Bulgaria

 Hello!
 I’m Bozhidar, and I’m originally from the lovely town of Vratsa, Bulgaria.
-After finishing school in 2015, I moved to the UK to pursue a degree in English at Coventry University, which was followed by a masters in Marketing.
-After graduating I have helped a few small publishers develop their marketing, while navigating the scary world of adulthood and running my book blog.
+After finishing school in 2015, I moved to the UK to pursue a degree in English at Coventry University, which was followed by a master's in Marketing.
+After graduating I have helped a few small publishers develop their marketing strategy, all while navigating the scary world of adulthood and running my book blog.

 I joined Open Sofia by chance, as I came across a call for contributors and I decided to get in touch.
 I was introduced to the team and eventually became involved with the marketing side of the project, which played to my strengths and let me learn and apply new knowledge.

 As I joined when the project was relatively young, it was a joy to participate in the process of developing the platform and building the community.
-There’s always fresh faces in the team and new ideas being introduced, and it’s exciting to see what lies in the future.
+There are always fresh faces in the team and new ideas being introduced, and it’s exciting to see what lies in the future.

 Absence makes the heart grow fonder, as they say, and that’s definitely the case for me.
 Being away for over five years has certainly changed my perspective of Bulgaria and life there.
 The UK definitely offers more work opportunities and a more fertile ground to start a business or network with big companies, but as remote work and social media have grown rapidly, it’s not impossible to connect with employers or complete a project from a distance.